Value-Guided Iterative Refinement and the DIQ-H Benchmark for Evaluating VLM Robustness: Methodology

 \subsection{Multi-Agent Benchmark Generation}

-To evaluate the robustness of VLMs under temporally degraded conditions, we introduce a multi-agent benchmark generation framework.
-This pipeline simulates real-world dynamic visual environments by coordinating specialized agents responsible for task generation, degradation simulation, and difficulty calibration.
-These agents work together to produce temporally progressive video frames with adjustable task complexity and controlled degradation levels.
-The constructed Benchmark intends to create high-fidelity, and scalable evaluation scenarios that reflect the operational challenges faced by real-world robotic and autonomous systems.
+To evaluate VLM robustness under temporally degraded conditions, we introduce a multi-agent framework coordinating three specialized agents: the Degradation Simulator, Task Designer, and Difficulty Calibrator.
+These agents jointly produce progressive video sequences with controlled corruption levels and adaptive task complexity, reflecting operational challenges in safety-critical robotic and autonomous systems.

-The proposed benchmark incorporates a temporal interaction structure, where each test case is framed as a multi-turn dialogue based on a sequential video stream.
-In a typical scenario, the initial frames are degraded using our physics-based corruption models, simulating effects such as motion blur, Poisson-Gaussian noise, or compression artifacts.
-These degraded frames are presented to the VLM alongside corresponding language queries, requiring the model to reason under impaired visual conditions.
-As the sequence progresses, clean, high-quality frames are introduced.
-However, the goal is not simply to test the model’s ability to process these clean frames, but to assess its capacity to recover from errors made earlier due to the degradation.
-Even though the later frames are clear, we hypothesize, and confirm through experimentation, that the degradation in earlier frames can cause persistent hallucinations.
-These hallucinations distort the model’s interpretation of the clean frames, exposing a vulnerability in its temporal reasoning.
-Once a hallucinated object, action, or relationship is inferred in the presence of degradation, it can propagate and contaminate future reasoning, even when the visual inputs are no longer noisy.
+The benchmark employs a temporal interaction structure where each test case is framed as multi-turn dialogue over a sequential video stream.
+Initial frames are degraded via physics-based corruption—motion blur, Poisson-Gaussian noise, and H.265 compression—requiring the model to reason under impaired conditions.
+As the sequence progresses, clean frames are introduced, but the goal is not to test processing of clear inputs, but to assess recovery from persistent hallucinations induced by earlier degradation.
+We formalize this as latent error propagation: given input sequence $\{(I_t, Q_t)\}_{t=1}^T$, responses for $t > k$ (clean frames) still reflect errors introduced during $t \leq k$ (degraded frames), even without ongoing visual corruption.
+This mirrors robotics scenarios where transient visual failures cause incorrect inferences that persist through future actions.

-We formalize this phenomenon as latent error propagation in the model’s multimodal latent space.
-Given an input sequence $\{(I_t, Q_t)\}_{t=1}^T$, where $I_t$ represents the image frame and $Q_t$ the corresponding language prompt, the model generates responses $\{A_t\}$.
-For frames $t \leq k$, we apply degradation such that $I_t = \mathcal{D}(I_t^*)$, where $\mathcal{D}$ is the degradation operator, and $I_t^*$ is the original clean frame.
-For $t > k$, frames are clean ($I_t = I_t^*$), yet we observe that the model’s responses $A_t$ at these later times still reflect errors introduced earlier, even though no degradation remains.

-This setup mirrors challenges encountered in dynamic fields like robotics, where transient visual failures, such as motion blur or occlusion, may lead to incorrect inferences that persist throughout future actions.
-By simulating this degradation-recovery process, the proposed benchmark not only evaluates a model's performance on degraded inputs but also tests its ability to adapt and correct itself when provided with clearer, improved evidence.